msizafrans/analytics-api/README.md

-A microservice containing application code, configuration files and dependencies.
+A microservice that includes application code, configuration files, and the necessary dependencies specified in the `requirements.txt` file.